frack113/sigma-specification/specification/sigma-correlation-rules-specification.md

 Use Case: A scheduled backup job not running, an expected login missing from a critical account.
 Example Field: JobName, UserName

-Example: No defneder update event for a hostname in the last 48h
+Example: No defender update event for a hostname in the last 48h

 ```yaml
 correlation: